Kait Diaz: Promotion and reception

 On the other hand, Osama Niazi from Segment Next expressed concern that The Coalition may not have adequately prepared for a hostile backlash from certain segments of the video game player audience with misogynistic attitudes, citing the significant negative reception to the promotion of female playable characters in Battlefield V as an example.
-Sherif Saed from VG247 reported an incident which took place during a Q&A session at a E3 Coliseum panel in June 2019 where John DiMaggio, the voice actor of Marcus Fenix and a panel member, reprimanded an audience member who queried the hosts about Kait Diaz's “sexual preference”.
+Sherif Saed from VG247 reported an incident which took place during a Q&A session at an E3 Coliseum panel in June 2019 where John DiMaggio, the voice actor of Marcus Fenix and a panel member, reprimanded an audience member who queried the hosts about Kait Diaz's “sexual preference”.
 Saed suggested that DiMaggio's response to the way the question was worded implied that it may have been asked in bad faith.

 Laura Bailey's performance as Kait Diaz has received critical acclaim from several reviewers.
 Byford credited Bailey's strong performance with anchoring Kait's personal struggles in a believable manner, which play out with a surprisingly delicate touch and includes some genuinely shocking moments.
 For her performance as Kait Diaz, Bailey received nominations for best video game performance of the year award from a few outlets.
 On the other hand, Alan Wen remarked that Kait is a Hispanic character being played by a white Caucasian actor in his analysis of the issue of whitewashing as well as the lack of opportunities for voice actors from ethnic minority backgrounds.